Skip to primary navigation Skip to content Skip to footer

 Born February 20, 2019

 As a kit, Marshall was rescued with his siblings from a construction site in Texas.
 His siblings were rehabilitated and successfully released back into the wild.
-However, rehabilitators working with Marshall thought at the time that he was blind and not a good candidate for release.
-Since he spent so much time in human care, they decided he couldn’t be released.
+By the time some early eye issues were resolved, Marshall was deemed unreleasable.
 Fort Worth Zoo gave him a home as an outreach ambassador animal in their education department.
 Due to a recent change in Texas laws, the zoo had to suspend the program.

 Bison Herd